MathieuDecline/LittleBill_PRD/Code/Image_Processing_OCR/README.md

-App for image processing and OCR
+## Script for image processing and OCR